drewp41/PredictingPopularityOnReddit/README.md

   </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>As you can see the ploynomial regression gives us a more accurate analysis of the data.
-We can see, the relation between the length of characters in a post and the average number of upvotes is a clear polynomial relation.
-Reddit users can use this now to get an accurate way to decide if they want to either go with a short amount of characters to get around 300 upvotes, or go with a more lengthy response to get 300+ upvotes. </p><hr size="20">
+<p>As you can see the ploynomial regression gives us a more accurate analysis of the data compared to the linear regression line.
+The relation between the length of characters in a post and the average number of upvotes is a clear polynomial relation.
+Reddit users can use this now to get an accurate way to decide if they want to either go with a short amount of characters, to average around 300 upvotes, or go with a more lengthy title to gain an average of 300+ upvotes. </p><hr size="20">

 <center> <h2> Typical Reddit Home Page </h2></center>
 </div>